LivePersonInc/knowledge-center-archive/pages/documents/Reporting & Data/Report Builder/report-builder-overview.md

 LivePerson administrators can schedule reports to run at set times on a recurring basis within saved report parameters, and can be delivered to the requested email inbox.

-## Latest Updates to Report Builder
+## Latest updates to Report Builder

 LP are continuously working on enhancing the Report Builder.
 In 2018/2019, the following enhancements and new features have been added to Report builder: